folio-org/ui-okapi-console/doc/running-a-complete-system.md

 Edit the file `stripes.config.js`, and in the `config` section change `disableAuth: false` to `disableAuth: true`.

+> **NOTE.** This `disableAuth` option is deprecated, since many
+> facilities will no longer work without a logged-in user who has the
+> relevant permissions.
+Instead, it is now necessary to set up
+> authentication services and populate them with suitable users,
+> credentials and permssions.
+To be documented.

 ### Run the Stripes UI

 Now you can run the UI server in your `stripes-sample-platform` directory, and it